 Energy & Climate Change Strategy

-EMC’s primary GHG emissions arise from the generation of the electricity needed to run our business.
-Within our own operations, our energy and climate change strategy focuses on the following key areas:
+EMC’s primary GHG emissions arise from the generation of the electricity needed to run our business—including our supply chain—and power our products.
+Therefore, our energy and climate change strategy focuses on the following key areas:

 - Decreasing the demand for energy

-- Designing and operating data centers for energy efficiency
+- Designing and operating our data centers and facilities for energy efficiency

 - Identifying opportunities to adopt renewable energy sources that are economically and environmentally sound

 - Collaborating with suppliers in taking measures to reduce emissions

 - Working with the IT industry to develop standards for reporting supply chain emissions

 - Developing innovative approaches to manage the exponential growth of data in their operations

 - Delivering services to help customers implement the most energy-efficient solutions for their businesses